loftwah/shop.grindmodecypher.com/wp-content/plugins/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.9.0 - 17/01/2023 =
+* Fix - Fatal Errors on the checkout page with PHP 8.
+* Fix - Fees are getting multiplied when we try to repay the subscription order.

+= 2.8.0 - 15/11/2022 =
+* Enhancement - Introduced compatibility with WooCommerce High Performance Order Storage.

 = 2.7.0 - 12/07/2022 =
 * Fix - Plugin strings are not getting translated according to the User's selected language.